Nissan SR20 Forum Nissan SR20 Forum Header Right

 .....There is a heck of a lot more in picking a damper then just looking at a dyno curve.
 I will take "1 inch plus shorter then stock Koni" over the AGX setup any day of the week on a lowered car.
 If I was to build up any B13/14/15 my first and only choice would be either a set of Spec V or Maxima/B14 setup depending on the springs I was using.....
 Just to be clear, it's not "my Maxima" setup in the sense that you have to pay me to get it done.
 I have posted how to do all this stuff on your own.
 It's off the shelf simple

-Originally Posted by Koni website
+Koni website said:

 The red KONI Special is designed for drivers who want to improve their car’s handling.
 Improved comfort and road holding combined with a higher level of safety, available for almost every car.
 Each shock absorber is customised for the car model.
 Hence, a KONI Special is always the best choice for replacement as well as improvement.